 According to Mckinsey’s proven techniques to build high-performance teams, team composition lies at the very foundation of building effective teams.
-Ideally, a high-performance teams should be kept small, but not too small that is “likely to result in poorer decisions because of a lack of diversity, and slower decision making because of a lack of bandwidth.”
+Ideally, a high-performance team should be kept small, but not too small, which is “likely to result in poorer decisions because of a lack of diversity, and slower decision making because of a lack of bandwidth.“

 According to the book “The tipping point”, 150 is the golden number for a company to reach its peak.

-But big teams have their cons, too as a team of over ten members often results in diminished effectiveness as a result for sub-teams formed inside, encouraging divisive behavior.
+But big teams have their cons, too, as a team of over ten members often results in diminished effectiveness as a result of sub-teams formed inside, encouraging divisive behavior.

-Beyond team-size, IT team leaders/ CEOs can also look for complementary skills and a pro-team attitude in every member.
-These are essential aspects to form and maintain a high performance team.
+Beyond team size, IT team leaders/ CEOs can also look for complementary skills and a pro-team attitude in every member.
+These are essential aspects of forming and maintaining a high-performance team.
 In between the process, the leader must invest care and time to hand-pick a stable team and maintain its stability.

 Build a Cohesive and Value Aligned Team Dynamics

-According to Francine Katsoudas, Cisco‘s Chief People Officer “Teams with shared values are going perform better.” he said as of success factors that drove a group of high-performance teams.
+According to Francine Katsoudas, Cisco‘s Chief People Officer, “Teams with shared values are going perform better.” he said of success factors that drove a group of high-performance teams.

 What he means here is that a mutual goal is not enough.
-Leaders or CIOs need to really look inside to see and adjust the the dynamics inside a team.
-When team members believe in themselves and their teammates, they will think that they can win together, get things done better, quicker with more determination than ever.
+Leaders or CIOs need to really look inside to see and adjust the dynamics inside a team.
+When team members believe in themselves and their teammates, they will think that they can win together and get things done better and quicker with more determination than ever.
 It is best that each member shares a bond and interacts freely.
-A cohesive team is made of shared values, high-level of interaction, and a sense of trust among members.
+A cohesive team is made of shared values, a high level of interaction, and a sense of trust among members.

-But like the size of the team, too big or too small can affect the mutual win.
-In this case, IT leaders believe that a cohesive team have a risk of becoming “over-cohesive and susceptible to group-think if go unchecked”.
-This situation can be controlled and monitored by the presences of a strong leader.
+But, like the size of the team, too big or too small can affect the mutual win.
+In this case, IT leaders believe that a cohesive team has a risk of becoming “over-cohesive and susceptible to group-think if go unchecked”.
+This situation can be controlled and monitored by the presence of a strong leader.

 The role of the leader stands undisputable in tackling this.
-To build high performance teams, leaders must always be aware of the current situation, dynamics and condition inside his/ her team members to stay focused on the vision through constant communication.
+To build high-performance teams, leaders must always be aware of the current situation, dynamics, and conditions inside his/ her team members to stay focused on the vision through constant communication.

 Shorter chain of command

-With the work from home trend, shorter chains of command are proving its benefits and likely to continue in the future.
+With the work-from-home trend, shorter chains of command are proving their benefits and are likely to continue in the future.

-The pandemic has really flattened the hierarchy of academia, as people now talk directly to the people they need to accomplish a task, and not necessarily involve everyone in the organizational hierarchy.
-The use of smaller, more decentralized teams are now all the rage as it helps achieve clock speed.
-The “small group” mentions are usually groups of five to six usually include a front-end engineer, back-end engineer, DevOps specialist, architect, product owner, and Scrum master.
+The pandemic has really flattened the hierarchy of academia, as people now talk directly to the people they need to accomplish a task and not necessarily involve everyone in the organizational hierarchy.
+The use of smaller, more decentralized teams is now all the rage as it helps achieve clock speed.
+The “small group” mentions are usually groups of five to six, usually including a front-end engineer, back-end engineer, DevOps specialist, architect, product owner, and Scrum master.

 Encourage an Environment of Open Communication